-- 3.1 If there is a specific concern about the safeguarding of a child the person raising the concern will be asked to give a detailed report of it using the Diocesan form, "Reporting Concerns About A Child".
+- 3.1 If there is a specific concern about the safeguarding of a child the person raising the concern must notify the Parish Safeguarding Officer as soon as possible.
+After the initial notification you will be asked at the earliest opportunity to give a detailed report of it using the Diocesan form, "Reporting Concerns About A Child".
 This is a detailed form, giving quite extensive information, and if necessary the safeguarding team will help in writing it.
 As far as possible, however, the person raising the concern will be asked to make it their own work. - 3.2 It should be noted that this kind of concern will be shared with the Diocesan Safeguarding Team and a copy of the completed form will be sent to them.
 It will also, if necessary, be shared with the Local Authority Designated Officer as a child safety issue.
 If any criminal matters are suspected the police will also be involved. - 3.3 In the case of an adult with care or support needs there is no equivalent form but a written statement will be required containing a similar amount of detail.
 The form for children should therefore be used as a good model to follow.